The Hawryluk Collection of Art in Nature

 The Pollinator Pavilion (2020)

 The Pollinator Pavilion (2020), an interactive and collaborative architectural sculpture by New York-based artists Mark Dion and Dana Sherwood.
 The ornate 21.5-foot-tall gazebo is surrounded with native pollinating flowers and hummingbird feeders and decorated with original paintings by Sherwood.
 The pavilion, which is designed to attract birds, bees, moths, and other pollinators, enables visitors to slow down and become part of nature as they rest on a Victorian sofa from where they can observe the ecological process of pollination and feeding.
-In Fairbanks Park, the installation will include plantings indigenous to Indianapolis, complementing the work Newfields has done through its Pollinator Meadow and other efforts to support pollinator populations and expand native species throughout the Park.
+In Fairbanks Park, the installation includes plantings indigenous to Indianapolis, complementing the work Newfields has done through its Pollinator Meadow and other efforts to support pollinator populations and expand native species throughout the Park.

 Key bios: